spass-2.0 – Secure Password Generator

 Continue reading Simple Histogram Widget for wxWidgets

-About a year and a half ago I’ve released cssrtl.py, a script that translates CSS code to RTL.
-The script was designed to be fully autonomous, however translating CSS code is a complex task, as not all the information needed to make the translation is available in the CSS files.
-While cssrtl.py did a very good job on some tasks it lacks on several issues:
+About a year and a half ago, I’ve released cssrtl.py, a script that translates CSS code to RTL.
+The script was designed to be fully autonomous; however, translating CSS code is a complex task, as not all the information needed to make the translation is available in the CSS files.
+While cssrtl.py did a very good job on some tasks, it falls short in several areas:

 1. When a design update is released, one cannot use previous translation work.

-2. When things don’t go smooth, it’s hard to find out why.
+2. When things don’t go smoothly, it’s hard to find out why.

-Continue reading Designing a Better a CSS RTL Convertor
+Continue reading Designing a Better CSS RTL Converter

 Hash Puppy – A Qt Checksum Calculator

-I’ve decided to give Qt a try after long time of wxWidgets programming.
-When I learn to a new language or how to use a new library I always like to build some small projects to get my hands dirty with.
-This time I’ve built small checksum calculator – Hash Puppy (in fact, first I had the name then I’ve decided I must use it for some new project).
+I’ve decided to give Qt a try after a long time of wxWidgets programming.
+When I learn a new language or how to use a new library, I always like to build some small projects to get my hands dirty.
+This time I’ve built a small checksum calculator – Hash Puppy (in fact, first I had the name, then I decided I must use it for some new project).

 hashpuppy